dlbewley/dlbewley.github.io/_posts/2017-01-29-OpenShift-Multiple-Sharded-Routers.md

     - os_firewall
 ```

+## Create a router ##

-- **Create a router called _ha-router-teradici_ on these ports and also make sure the stats port does not clash with existing router on port 1936:**
+- Create a router called _ha-router-teradici_ with `oa adm router` or `oadm router` on these ports and also make sure the stats port does not clash with existing router on port 1936

 ```bash
 [root@ose-test-master-01 ~]# oc get nodes --show-labels